-- (1) The Minister may, on the recommendation of the Council, make regulations regarding- - (a) the minimum qualifications for registration under this Act; - (b) the minimum requirements for the education and training, and the nature, content and duration of education and training programmes, curricula and practical training, which are required in order to obtain a prescribed qualification; - (c) investigations and inquiries in terms of Chapter 5, including - - (i) the manner in which any complaint of alleged unprofessional conduct by a social service practitioner may be lodged with the Council; - (ii) the manner in which an investigation or inquiry may be instituted and conducted; - (iii) the procedure to be followed at investigations and inquiries; and
+- (1) The Minister may, on the recommendation of the Council, make regulations regarding- - (a) the minimum qualifications for registration under this Act; - (b) the minimum requirements for the education and training, and the nature, content and duration of education and training programmes, curricula and practical training, which are required in order to obtain a prescribed qualification;

-- (iv) any other matter connected with instituting or conducting investigations or inquiries; - (d) the registration or re-registration of persons practising as social service practitioners and of additional qualifications, specialities and private practices; - (e) the form of any notice or summons given or served under this Act; - (f) the registration and conduct of a private practice by a person practising as a social service practitioner; - (g) the documents which must accompany any application in terms of this Act; - (h) the requirements to be complied with by an applicant for the registration of a speciality; - (i) the conditions subject to which a person may practise as a social service practitioner in respect of a registered speciality; - (j) the conditions subject to which any person registered in terms of this Act may practise their profession; - (k) the manner in which social service practitioners conduct a private practice including a tariff of fees serving as a guide for the fees which may be charged in respect of professional services rendered by a social service practitioner; - (l) the keeping, maintaining and updating by the Registrar of a register of interests of members of the Council and boards and public access to this register; - (m) public access to any professional register kept and maintained in terms of this Act; - (n) any matter, except a matter referred to in section 59, which may or must be prescribed under this Act; and - (o) generally, any matters that the Minister considers necessary or expedient in order to achieve the objects of this Act.
+- (c) investigations and inquiries in terms of Chapter 5, including - - (i) the manner in which any complaint of alleged unprofessional conduct by a social service practitioner may be lodged with the Council; - (ii) the manner in which an investigation or inquiry may be instituted and conducted; - (iii) the procedure to be followed at investigations and inquiries; and - (iv) any other matter connected with instituting or conducting investigations or inquiries; - (d) the registration or re-registration of persons practising as social service practitioners and of additional qualifications, specialities and private practices; - (e) the form of any notice or summons given or served under this Act; - (f) the registration and conduct of a private practice by a person practising as a social service practitioner; - (g) the documents which must accompany any application in terms of this Act; - (h) the requirements to be complied with by an applicant for the registration of a speciality; - the conditions subject to which a person may practise as a social service practitioner in respect of a registered speciality; - the conditions subject to which any person registered in terms of this Act may practise their profession; - (k) the keeping, maintaining and updating by the Registrar of a register of interests of members of the Council and professional boards, and public access to this register;

-- (2) A regulation made under this section may, for any contravention thereof or failure to comply therewith, prescribe a fine not exceeding R 10,000 or to imprisonment for a period not exceeding three years, or to both such fine and imprisonment. - (3) Different regulations may under this section be made in respect of different boards and persons practising in different categories of registration.
+- (l) public access to any professional register kept and maintained in terms of this Act; - (m) any matter, except a matter referred to in section 54, which may or must be prescribed under this Act; and - (n) generally, any matters that the Minister considers necessary or expedient in order to achieve the objects of this Act. - (2) A regulation made under this section may, for any contravention thereof or failure to comply therewith, prescribe a fine not exceeding R 10,000 or to imprisonment for a period not exceeding three years, or to both such fine and imprisonment. - (3) Different regulations may under this section be made in respect of persons practising different categories of registration as social service practitioners..

-61. Repeal of laws
+56. Repeal of laws